-Why Senseair's micro-flammable refrigerant (R32) sensor is chosen
+Why Senseair's flammable refrigerant sensor is chosen

 Launch of highly safe gas sensor in anticipation of regulatory trends